ni/nimble/packages/nimble-components/src/tabs/specs/scrollable-tabs.md

 -   Keyboard navigation will work as it does today, but when a tab that isn't fully in view gets focus it should be scrolled into view
 -   When a scroll button is pressed we will scroll either a full "page width" or the remainder of the available space, and tab focus is not changed.

+Additionally, the mouse wheel should allow scrolling through the tabs, but instead of scrolling a page at a time, a single scroll "tick" will scroll by one tab.

 To accomplish this we will fork FAST's template in order to add the scroll buttons.
 A `ResizeObserver` will be used to track when the scrollable area exceeds the viewable area in order to show/hide the scroll buttons.

 There will be no new API to enable this behavior, and will simply be on by default.